hfour/h4bff/docs/1-Guides/Thinking-in-h4bff.md

 ## Designing a comments plugin

 Our task is to design a comments plugin.
-As a plugin writing team, our customers are other teams that work on the main products.
+As plugin writers, our customers / users are other teams that work on the main products.
+(On smaller teams these could be individual contributors or ourselves)

 ### Step 1: Consider the use cases to identify uknowns